Population Health (2 wks)

 - Clinical Medicine- During six weeks of clinical medicine service, you will work in a supervisory teaching role while working closely with interns and attendings.

-- Night Float- Four weeks of graduated autonomy to the senior member of inpatient teams during evening shift.
+- Night Float- Four weeks of graduated autonomy to the senior member of inpatient teams during overnight shift.

 - Pediatrics: 10 weeks, including